btelles/code-of-conduct/code_of_conduct.md

 Attendees violating these rules may be asked to leave the workshop at the sole discretion of the workshop organizers.

-Thank you for helping make this a welcoming, friendly event for all.
+Thank you for helping make this a welcoming and friendly event for all.

 The Longer Version
 ------------------